NatalieLeung03/CASTOR_robot_version2.0/README.md

 ### Infill
+no pattern or template at the moment, only images
-- Polyethylene foam (chest) --could get dimensions from Maria
+- Polyethylene foam (chest)
 - Foam

 ## Power and connect
 ### Electronic systems and sub-system overview